minimicrowave/TennisGame/readme.md

 - Once a deuce is scored, any point scored thereafter prints the advantage to the player.
 For example, if player 1 scores a point after deuce, the game prints "**advantage Player 1**".

-### Advanced

 - When a player wins a game, TennisGame should print "**Game, {winning player's name}**".
 For example, if player 1 wins a game, TennisGame prints "**Game, Player 1**".

+## Further Requirements

 - TennisGame can set the players names.

-- TennisGame prints when a set is won (a set is won by the player who wins 6 games first).
+- TennisGame can display when a set is won (a set is won by the player who wins 6 games first).

 - Each set can have tiebreakers, which are similar to deuce in games (i.e. if, within a set, games won are tied 5-5 by both players, one of the players needs to win 2 games more than the other to win that set).

-- TennisGame can set the players' genders
+- TennisGame can set the players' genders.

 - TennisGame prints when the match is won by a player (men require 3 sets to win a match; women require 2 sets to win a match).